lemunozm/message-io/README.md

 **Any contribution is welcome!**

 ## Who is this project for?
-- People who want to make an application that needs to communicate over TCP/UDP protocols.
-- People who want to make a multiplayer game (server and/or client).
 - People who don't want to deal with concurrence or socket connection problems.
 - People who want to push the effort in the messages among the apps, not in how to transport them.
+- People who want to make a multiplayer game (server and/or client).
+- People who want to make an application that needs to communicate over TCP / UDP protocols.

 ## Features
 - Asynchronous: internal poll event with non-blocking sockets using [mio](https://github.com/tokio-rs/mio).